 - Purpose: Personal media server like Plex

-- Safe because: For personal content only, legitimate business
+- Why is it safe: For personal content only, legitimate business

 JustWatch